Doja Cat, Cynthia Erivo led the fashion march at the Grammys - WTMJ

 “I wanted to pop.
 I wanted to look like a Grammy,” Megan said.

-Jacob Collier said he went for comfort in a floral Stella McCartney turtleneck.
+Jacob Collier said he went for comfort in a floral Stella McCartney turtleneck and red suit.

 In Dundas, H.E.R. rocked a burgundy, mid-calf robe with matching wide-leg trousers.